 Any student who feels they have witnessed or have been subject to student mistreatment/misconduct, including discrimination, harassment, or abuse, is encouraged to submit their concern.
 A few options for reporting incidents are outlined below.
-These options are also outlined in CMED's policy Learner Mistreatment, Harassment, Discrimination, and Unprofessional Behavior.
+The College of Medicine policy also outlines these options: Learner Mistreatment, Harassment, Discrimination, and Unprofessional Behavior.